What is Strategic Planning?

 Each multinational organization has a strategy and understands where it wants to go.
 When launching an organization, keep in mind that you have a plan that includes objectives, deadlines, and a mission statement.
 Spending the effort to examine and estimate the company’s past success on a regular basis provides it with a blueprint to continue.

-The planning process begins with a core mission that gives a corporation a feeling of meaning and purpose.
+- The Objective: The planning process begins with a core mission that gives a corporation a feeling of meaning and purpose.
 The company’s mission outlines who it is, what it is doing, and where it intends to go.
 Mission statements are usually broad but specific.
-A company in the education sector, for instance, might aim to be the leader in digital online instructional apps and resources.
+For instance, a company in the education sector might aim to be the leader in digital online instructional apps and resources.

-Setting goals is a component of strategic planning.
-SMART goals or other quantitative measurement goals are used in most planning.
-Measurable objectives are vital because they allow corporate leaders to assess how well the company is meeting its objectives and achieving its entire purpose.
+- Set Goals: Setting goals is a component of strategic planning.
+SMART ( specific, measurable, achievable, relevant, and time-bound) goals or other quantitative measurement goals are used in most planning.
+Measurable objectives are vital because they allow corporate leaders to assess how well the company meets its objectives and achieves its entire purpose.
 Planning for the imaginary instructional company could include launching the first edition of an online educational network or increasing sales of an existing solution by 30% in the following year.

 Depending upon the type of company and the level of details necessary, there are a variety of approaches to the planning process.